 Amir Welcomes Kuwait Crown Prince

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani on Wednesday welcomed Crown Prince of the State of Kuwait HH Sheikh Sabah Khaled Al-Hamad Al-Sabah, at Lusail Palace.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani on Wednesday welcomed Crown Prince of the State of Kuwait Sheikh Sabah Khaled Al-Hamad Al-Sabah, at Lusail Palace.

 HH the Amir wished continued success and prosperity for the leadership and people of Kuwait.